Wolvarun9295/Spark-Elasticsearch-5MilData/README.md

 ```
 1. First we will have to start the Elasticsearch from the terminal.
 ```
-$cd /path/to/elasticsearch
+$ cd /path/to/elasticsearch
-$./bin/elasticsearch # to see all the details
+$ ./bin/elasticsearch # to see all the details
 ---OR---
-$./bin/elasticsearh -d # to start elasticsearch as deamon process
+$ ./bin/elasticsearh -d # to start elasticsearch as deamon process
 ```
 2. Next extract the **ES Hadoop zip** folder and copy the **elasticsearch-hadoop-x.jar** to the spark **jars** folder.
 ```